Boopathy133/Shopping-App/README.md

-Step 2: Use this comment to clone --- git clone ---
+Step 2: Use this comment to clone --- ""git clone https://github.com/Boopathy133/Shopping-App.git"" ---